 There is an exception that allows Roth accounts for nonworking spouses.
 If you and your spouse file a joint return but one does not work, the employed spouse can open and contribute to a Roth IRA for the unemployed partner.

 Generally, the contribution limits for a spousal IRA are the same as for the account held by the working wife or husband.
-IRS Publication 590-A, Contributions to Individual Retirement Arrangements (IRAs), has complete guidelines on opening a Roth spousal IRA.

-No 2014 Roth if you make more than:
+You can’t open a 2018 Roth if you make more than:

-- $191,000 if you’re married filing jointly.
+- $199,000 if you’re married filing jointly.

 - $10,000 if you lived with your spouse at any time during the tax year but decide to file separately.

 If you’ve already contributed to your Roth for the 2018 tax year and now want to contribute for 2019, this year’s income limits are:

 - $137,000 for single taxpayers.